hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/09_quasi_alignment_salmon_sbatch.md

 ```
 **Exercise 1**

 Next, we will add the Slurm directives requesting specific resources from O2 for our job.
 The resources we need are listed below.
-Use this [linked lecture](https://github.com/hbctraining/Intro-to-shell-flipped/blob/master/lectures/HPC_intro_O2_October2020.pdf) as a resource to help figure out the correct directive (`#SBATCH`) to add to your script.
+Use this [linked lecture](https://github.com/hbctraining/Intro-to-shell-flipped/blob/master/lectures/HPC_intro_O2_October2020.pdf) as a resource to help figure out the correct directives ( i.e `#SBATCH`) to add to your script.
 The [HMSRC O2 Wiki](https://wiki.rc.hms.harvard.edu/display/O2/Using+Slurm+Basic) is also a useful reference guide.

-1. Use the `short` partition
+* Use the `short` partition
-2. Request 6 cores to take advantage of Salmon's multi-threading capabilities
+* Request 6 cores to take advantage of Salmon's multi-threading capabilities
-3. Request 12 hours of runtime
+* Request 12 hours of runtime
-4. Request 8G of memory
+* Request 8G of memory
-5. Give your job the name `salmon_in_serial`
+* Give your job the name `salmon_in_serial`
-6. Add an email and request to be notified when the job is complete
+* Add an email and request to be notified when the job is complete

 **Exercise 2**

+Now that we have the resources requested, we can begin to **add the code for our shell script**.
+Add lines of code to do the following:

+* Load the Salmon module
-Now that we have the resources requested, we can add the code for our shell script.
-Begin by loading the Salmon module.
-Then change directories to where the salmon results will be output (be sure to use a full path here).
+* Change directories to where the Salmon results will be output (be sure to use a full path here).

-Next we can **create a for loop to iterate over all FASTQ samples**.
-Inside the loop we will create a variable that stores the prefix we will use for naming output files, then we run Salmon.

 > *Add comments to your script liberally, wherever you feel it's needed.*

 **Exercise 3**

-The last piece of our shell script is the for loop code provided below.
-Copy and paste this into your script.
+The last piece of our shell script is the **for loop** code provided below. **Copy and paste this into your script**.

 ```bash